top of page

 So by cleaning the system, by purging it of bad material, we can provide a better, much more clean environment for our bodies to function.
 This also raises ketones, which are used for energy, and are a much cleaner food source.
 It benefits the brain and the gut, and it turns off bad genes in the process.

 A lot of energy is used just to digest food.
-So if you are eating five, six, seven, or more times a day, there is a lot of energy that goes just to digesting the food.
+So if you are eating five, six, seven, or more times a day, there is a lot of energy that goes just to digest the food.
 When we are fasting, we don’t digest, so our body can devote that energy more towards healing.
 We want to divert those calories towards processes like hormone optimization, resetting microbes, gut influences, and more.